elm-tooling/vscode-elm-old/README.md

 ## Contributing and copyright

 The project is hosted on [GitHub](https://github.com/Krzysztof-Cieslak/vscode-elm/) where you can [report issues](https://github.com/Krzysztof-Cieslak/vscode-elm/issues), fork the project and submit pull requests.
+Please read the [CONTRIBUTING](https://github.com/Krzysztof-Cieslak/vscode-elm/blob/master/CONTRIBUTING.md) document for more information.

 The library is available under [MIT license](https://github.com/Krzysztof-Cieslak/vscode-elm/blob/master/LICENSE.md), which allows modification and redistribution for both commercial and non-commercial purposes.